ftl-tools/project-explorer/design_docs/tree_items/tree_items.md

 - `typeAndPath`: A string that specifies both the type and path of the item separated by a `:`.
 We combine these two into one property because usually they should both be defined or neither of them defined.
 The behavior of this item will change based on the type:

   - `file:path/to/file.txt`: When tapped open the file in the editor.
 When no icon is specified, use the default icon for this file type.
+Right-clicking on file items should show a "Show in Editor's File Explorer" context menu option.
   - `folder:path/to/folder`: When tapped open the folder in the explorer.
 When no icon is specified, use the default icon for this file type.
+Right-clicking on folder items should show a "Show in Editor's File Explorer" context menu option.
   - `url:https://example.com`: When tapped open the URL in an external browser.
 When no icon is specified, attempt to fetch and use the site’s favicon; while loading show the VS Code globe codicon (`$(globe)`), and if favicon fetching fails, keep using the globe.
+Right-clicking on script items should show an "Open in Browser" context menu option.
   - `script:<command and args>`: When tapped run the command headlessly using the system shell.
 Script items have the VS Code run codicon (`$(run)`) by default, cannot have children, and are disabled while running.
 While running, append `...` to the label.
 Optional `cwd` and `env` fields control working directory and environment variables.
 If the script succeeds show a pop-up with the output, and if it fails show an error pop-up with the error message.
 Only one run per item may be active at a time.
+Right-clicking on script items should show a "Run" context menu option.
   - _Note: Some tree item types might override these default behaviors._

   <details>